amaanalikhan3000/Cinemahub2/README.md

 A backend movie booking platform built with Java Spring Boot, featuring secure authentication, seat management, and real-time booking validation using Redis caching and JWT-based authentication.

-> 🎃 **Hacktoberfest 2025**: This project is participating in Hacktoberfest!
-We welcome contributions from developers of all skill levels.

----

 ## 🚀 Overview